benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/6-waiting-completion/_index.en.md

 +++
 ## Overview

 The `WaitingCompletion` event is emitted by the `OrderProcessor` workflow built in module 1.
-At this point in the order, the user has submitted thier drink request, the `OrderProcessor` workflow has generated an order number, and is now paused until the barista completes the order.
+At this point in the order, the user has submitted their drink request, the `OrderProcessor` workflow has generated an order number, and is now paused until the barista completes the order.
 The workflow has emitted a `WaitingCompletion` event, along with a new `TaskTaken` which is used to resume the workflow.

-You will now create a new a rule to route this event to a Lambda function that will update the `serverlesspresso-order-table` with the new `TaskToken`, order number, and order state.
+You will now create a new rule to route this event to a Lambda function that will update the `serverlesspresso-order-table` with the new `TaskToken`, order number, and order state.

 ![Execution results](../images/se-mod2-WaitingCompletion1.png)